lizhanglab/aeromonasanistyper/README.md

 ## Outputs
 A tab delimited file with the following columns:
-* **Query Genome** : genome name extracted from file name
+* **Query Genome** : genome name extracted from file name.
-* **Highest ANI Value** : The highest ANI value of the query when compared to all centroid genomes
+* **Highest ANI Value** : The highest ANI value of the query when compared to all centroid genomes.
-* **Matching centroid genome** : The accession of the highest matching centroid genome
+* **Matching centroid genome** : The accession of the highest matching centroid genome.
-* **Aeromonas Genomic Species** : The genomic species name assigned to the matching ANI cluster
+* **Aeromonas Genomic Species** : The genomic species name assigned to the matching genome at 95.6% ANI.
 * **Possible Novel genomic species** : When this genome does not match any centroid genome at 95.6% ANI.
 If no centroid genomes match it indicates that the genome could represent a new species.
 If true, the highest match is still included but it is not reliable.